H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [Access Switch-vlan100] quit

-# Specify interface GigabitEthernet 1/0/1 that connects the access switch to the core switch as a trunk port, and assign the port to all VLANs.
+# Specify GigabitEthernet 1/0/1 that connects the access switch to the core switch as a trunk port, assign the port to VLAN 100, and set the PVID to 100.

 [Access Switch] interface gigabitEthernet 1/0/1